-The Department of Homeland Security distributes grant funds to enhance the ability of regional authorities to prepare, prevent and respond to terrorist attacks and other disasters.
+The Department of Homeland Security (DHS) distributes grant funds to improve the ability of regional authorities to prepare, prevent and respond to terrorist attacks and other disasters.
 Localities use grants for planning, equipment, training and exercise needs.

 - FEMA Grants and Assistance Programs

 - FEMA Non-Disaster Grants preparedness program funding to improve the capacity of state and local emergency responders to prevent, respond to, and recover from a weapons of mass destruction terrorism incident involving chemical, biological, radiological, nuclear, and explosive devices and cyberattacks.